orchetect/MIDIKit/Examples/iOS SwiftUI/BluetoothMIDI/README.md

 # BluetoothMIDI Example (iOS SwiftUI)

-This example demonstrates configuring Bluetooth MIDI connections in order to send and receive MIDI.
+This example demonstrates connecting to Bluetooth MIDI devices on iOS and receiving events.

+Events received from all MIDI output endpoints are automatically logged to the console.

 ## Build Note